ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> A3: What steps are taken to minimize the amount of time spent in
 >> the timer interrupt handler?

-It will set the amount of ticks in timer_ticks to int64_t.
+It will store the amount of ticks to an int64_t variable to avoid calling timer_ticks() more than once.
 Then it will create an old_level component that will disable the timer interrupt.
  With the timer interrupt disabled, we will see if the list is empty, and if it is, we will break out and call the timer interrupt.
  Else we will create a struct list_elem *e;  The sleeping thread list will then be put into this.
 We also check to ensure we put in the correct threads, so as to not run into an issue with timer_sleep.
  Next, we see if the wake.time is less than or equal to the current ticks, and if so we wake up the thread, and if not then we re-enable the timer_interrupt

 ---- SYNCHRONIZATION ----

 >> A4: How are race conditions avoided when multiple threads call
 >> timer_sleep() simultaneously?

  Race conditions of multiple threads calling timer_sleep are prevented by giving priority to a thread and then also putting it into an ordered list.
-The ordered list will only pop off one thread at a time into the sleeping thread list
+The ordered list will only pop off one thread at a time into the sleeping thread list.

 >> A5: How are race conditions avoided when a timer interrupt occurs
 >> during a call to timer_sleep()?